liss-h/single-gpu-passthrough/README.md

 <br>

 ## Troubleshooting

+### VirtIO driver taking infinite time to install or error about class not being initialized
+> This seems to be some kind of bug in Windows.
+> Changing the machine type to ```<type arch="x86_64" machine="pc-q35-5.1">hvm</type>``` fixes this bug.

+### GPU enters infinite reset loop once it has been used by VM (```*ERROR* atombios stuck in loop for more than 20secs aborting```)
+> I am not sure why this happens, if I had to guess it has something to do with the GPU not being uninitialized properly.
+> The fix is to install the AMD GPU drivers in the VM, once they are installed this behaviour stops.
+This means you should probably do the windows install
+> without GPU passthrough since everytime the installer forces a restart this bug apperears and requires a full machine reboot.

 ### Primary monitor switches to Windows just fine but secondary stays black
 > If you are using a KVM switch like I am then it's possible that